Pot shop robberies, deaths fuel calls for US banking bill

 “The number of these robberies is shocking,” said David Postman, the chairman of the Washington Liquor and Cannabis Board.

-The board in the past month has held public safety discussions with retailers, recruited law enforcement to talk to retailers about best practices, and worked with state financial regulators to highlight local banks and credit unions that work with the industry as well as third-party vendors that cannabis retailers that conduct cashless phone transactions.
+The board in the past month has held public safety discussions with retailers, recruited law enforcement to talk to retailers about best practices, and worked with state financial regulators to highlight local banks and credit unions that work with the industry as well as third-party vendors that cannabis retailers can use to conduct cashless phone transactions.

 Marijuana shops that can afford it have hired private security guards, sometimes at costs of more than $50,000 a month for a round-the-clock detail, said Adán Espino, executive director of the Craft Cannabis Coalition, which represents more than 60 retail stores in Washington.
 Some of the businesses have tried to hire guards, only to find that security companies are completely booked, he said.

-Note: This story has been updated to correct the location of the news conference.7 Retail Stocks That May Still Ring the Register